Retail Sales Strategy

 • You must be willing to analyze your role in every conversation with a shopper.

-• After every sale, you need to be honest with yourself to understand what you could have done better.
+• After every sale, you must be honest to understand what you could have done better.

 And you can’t be lazy.

-While working at an apparel retailer as I put myself through college, I had a guy who came into the store and told me that he needed a red shirt for a party.
+While working at an apparel retailer while I was putting myself through college, a guy came into the store and told me that he needed a red shirt for a party.
 "Why red?"
 I asked.
 "My girlfriend told me to wear red," he replied.

-I showed him how red wasn't a good color for his skin, shared the mistake I'd made getting one once, and showed him a good blue shirt he would wear be able to wear after the party.
+I showed him how red wasn't a good color for his skin, shared the mistake I'd made getting one once, and showed him a good blue shirt he could wear after the party.
 Because I’d built rapport before showing the merchandise and challenged his request, he also purchased about $300 more clothing.

-After I sent him a handwritten note thanking him for his purchase, he returned to the store.
+He returned to the store after I sent him a handwritten note thanking him for his purchase.
 He said, "Most people would have just gotten me the shirt and been done with it.
 But you took the time to educate me.
 Everybody said I looked so great I should get more, so I'm changing my wardrobe."
 With that, he purchased thousands of dollars worth of clothes.

 And you can’t be lazy